 Lampson explains: “When I was seven or eight years old, all I wanted to do was watch movies.
 I saw Psycho, and that was just it for me.
 I didn't like that I was being manipulated.
 Even when you’re a kid, you can see that the Hitchcock really knew how to control somebody.
 I kind of just sat there, and I was like, ‘I need to figure out how this works.’
 By the time I was 14 years old, I started writing scripts; in high school, I was preparing to become a screenwriter.”

-Even prior to COVID-19, the on-campus experience for USC undergraduate students put film theory and criticism above working on set.
-That was why Lampson wasn’t concerned that he would get a lesser quality education.
-And being a freshman has made it easier for Lampson to embrace a non-traditional film school experience that includes social distancing and mask protocols.
+Even prior to the COVID-19 pandemic, USC SCA prioritized film theory before diving into hands-on coursework.
+That was precisely why Lampson wasn’t concerned about missing out on time on set.
+Plus, being in his first year has made it easier for Lampson to embrace a non-traditional film school experience that includes social distancing.

-By attending webinars that bring together thousands of USC SCA students, Lampson has formed connections within and outside his department.
-He enjoys interacting with undergraduate majors from the film school's Media + Arts Practice division.
-These undergraduate students experiment with virtual reality, 3-D films, and emerging techniques in sound design.
-“Their work reflects what’s going on in the world right now," Lampson says.
+By attending webinars that bring together thousands of USC SCA students, Lampson has also formed connections within and outside of his major.
+He enjoys interacting with undergraduates from the film school's Media + Arts Practice division.
+These students experiment with virtual reality, 3-D films, and emerging techniques in sound design.
+“Their work reflects what’s going on in the world right now," Lampson explains.
 "The kids in that division are wildly inventive, smart, and creative.
 It’s interesting to connect with them.”

-USC film professors help undergraduate filmmakers find their voices before they pick up equipment.
-In year one, writing classes help students dive into their interior worlds, underscoring that films can be pitched, written, and produced in any circumstance — even a pandemic.
+USC's film professors help undergraduates find their voice before they pick up equipment.
+In freshman year, screenwriting classes help students dive into their interior worlds, underscoring that films can be pitched, written, and produced in any circumstance — even a pandemic.

 “I’m taking a class called Breaking The Story, which is about pitching,” Lampson says.
-“Every week, you look at what you’re feeling — something makes you angry, an experience that elicited a certain response, and you pitch a movie, a show, or a limited series based on that.
+“Every week, you look at what you feeling — something makes you angry, an experience that elicited a certain response.
+And you pitch a movie, a show, or a limited series based on that.
 It’s a very practical class for pandemic times because it gives you an arsenal of ideas you can use after this is over.”

-For film school students — and screenwriters and playwrights — who have struggled to find their muse in COVID-19, Lampson attests that it’s not about waiting to write until you have perfect, fully formed ideas.
+For filmmakers and other creatives who have struggled to find their muse under the weight of COVID-19, Lampson attests that it’s not about waiting to write until you have perfect, fully formed ideas.
 “You have seeds of ideas every day, and only you can turn them into something.
 There's not really a magic touch that you or I or anyone has to do that.
 It's just about being able to sit down and write.
 That's the hardest part: being able to follow through on your potential.”

 When he considers what life might look like as a sophomore at USC and beyond, Lampson is cautiously optimistic.
 “In some ways, there has never been a more unequal time in the film industry.
 But I think that there’s also an effort being made to democratize [film], along with making the admissions process to film school more equitable.
 There are free seminars through universities and public forums.
 People from different film backgrounds are coming together and helping each other with what resources they do have.
 I encourage all students and aspiring filmmakers to seek these things out.”

-To learn more about Nolan Lampson, visit his website or follow him on Instagram.
-You can also contact him on FilmSchool.org @kukichiyo3.
+To learn more about Nolan Lampson, visit his website, follow him on Instagram, or send a message on FilmSchool.org to @kukichiyo3.

 Editor's note: This article, originally published March 5, 2021, has been updated to correct the name of Lampson's degree program.
 Lampson studies "Writing for Film & Television," not "Film and Television Writing."